 The best sunscreen is one you will regularly use

 This is one of our favorite sunscreen tips in the Cooking Light article: no sunscreen is effective if you avoid using it because it feels greasy, smells funny, irritates your skin, or is just too much of a hassle to apply.
 However, picking an effective, pleasant-feeling sunscreen among hundreds of products lining the drugstore shelf can be challenging.

 An easy way to avoid frustration (not to mention $$ spend on products you never use): get your SPF from an experienced skincare professional, such as a board certified plastic surgeon or dermatologist.
 Not only will you have access to top quality medical grade products you can trust to provide safe and effective sun protection, but an experienced provider can help you choose the best product for your skin type and your lifestyle.

 Need some SPF support?
 Our Maryland skincare team can help.

 Helping patients find skincare solutions that work is our speciality at our Plastic Surgery Services Skin Care Clinic.
 We carry a variety of excellent sunscreens that feel light and smooth while providing optimal UV protection—many of our products also pull double duty for reducing wrinkles, discoloration, and other age-related skin problems.
-We can help you choose the best product for your needs during a complimentary consultation.
+We can help you choose the best product for your needs during a consultation.
 Contact us today!